ricardojoserf/MemorySnitcher/README.md

 By walking the PEB, it is possible to get this functionality with custom implementations and using only functions in ntdll.dll:

-- Custom implementation of *CustomGetProcAddress* requires only *NtReadVirtualMemory*
+- Custom implementation of *GetProcAddress* requires only *NtReadVirtualMemory*

 - Custom implementation of *GetModuleHandle* requires *NtReadVirtualMemory*, *NtQueryInformationProcess* and *RtlUnicodeStringToAnsiString*